Thomas Sullivan Magnum IV

 (VC) medal, the UK's highest award for bravery in combat.

-He is the second son of the "Duke of Perth" (of Scotland) in a family that has been in the British peerage for almost 800 years.
+Born in 1920, he is the second son of the "Duke of Perth" (of Scotland) in a family that has been in the British peerage for almost 800 years.
 As the second

 son, his official title is Lord

 Jonathan Higgins.
 His older brother would be considered the "Baron of Perth".
 His great-aunt Matilda was lady-in-waiting to Queen Victoria